 Mortgage rates, particularly fixed interest rates, are determined by the supply and demand for longer-dated securities.
 In this regard, another action the Fed is taking does have an impact on mortgage rates.
 The Fed’s plan to normalize its balance sheet by lowering holdings of treasuries and mortgage-backed securities reduces demand for these longer-dated securities and will apply some upward pressure on interest rates over time.

-Thus, the balance sheet reduction is more important than the Fed Funds rate itself.
+Thus, the balance sheet reduction is more important than the federal funds rate itself.
 To help recovery from the financial crisis, the Federal Reserve grew its balance sheet by purchasing treasuries and mortgages to keep interest rates low; this was known as quantitative easing.
 The Fed believes the economy is stronger now and needs less support, and thus began reducing its balance sheet in September 2017.
 No change is expected in the future path of balance sheet normalization.

-The real impact will be seen in variable rate products
+The real impact will be seen in variable-rate products

-Adjustable rate mortgages and home equity lines of credit are based on short-term rates, which will be impacted by the increase in the Fed funds rate.
+Adjustable-rate mortgages and home equity lines of credit are based on short-term rates, which will be impacted by the increase in the Fed funds rate.
 The prime rate is a bank lending rate set as a spread to the Fed funds rate.
-It will increase with the Fed hike, and since most HELOCs are tied to this rate borrowers will see immediate increases in their interest rates.
+It will increase with the Fed hike, and since most HELOCs are tied to this rate, borrowers will see immediate increases in their interest rates.
 Another reference rate is the LIBOR rate; it does not have as direct a relationship, but will often move in tandem with and in anticipation of increases in the Fed funds rate.
 Many adjustable-rate mortgages are tied to LIBOR rates.
 Borrowers with outstanding ARM loans will see their rates increase at the annual reset, and rates for new ARM loans will also increase as the market anticipates further rate hikes.

 Keep in mind that lenders don’t raise rates at the same pace — consumers should shop around to mitigate the impact of rising rates on their cost of borrowing.

-Here’s how the fed rate hike will impact some loan products:
+Here’s how the Fed rate hike will impact some loan products:

-Rising rates also have an impact on fixed rate loans, including fixed rate student loans.
+Rising rates also have an impact on fixed-rate loans, including fixed-rate student loans.
 Fixed rates available for new student loans will increase as underlying rates increase.
-However, once a fixed rate loan is originated, the rate won’t rise.
+However, once a fixed-rate loan is originated, the rate won’t rise.
 For new federal loans, rates are set using the 10-year Treasury rate each spring.

 Credit card debt will immediately become more expensive.
 Those in credit card debt will typically feel the impact of rising interest rates immediately in the form of rising APRs.
 Credit card interest rates track the bank prime rate, defined as 3% above the Fed funds target rate.
-The prime rate will thus move up immediately, with the Fed funds target, and credit card rates that reference it, increasing as well.
+The prime rate will thus move up immediately, with the Fed funds target and credit card rates that reference it, increasing as well.

 Rates on deposits have been increasing over the past year, though not to the extent that the Fed funds rate has increased.
 Many banks can offer little or no interest, which enables them to increase the amount of interest they earn.
 There is more variation in deposit interest rates than with other products; banks will often raise lending rates immediately while holding back on increasing deposit rates until forced to do so to attract deposits.

-Financial institutions will make adjustments at different paces and to different extent for these products, related to the varying business strategies they may have.
+Financial institutions will make adjustments at different paces and to a different extent for these products, related to the varying business strategies they may have.
 Consumers should review their accounts to ensure they still serve them in the best way.